-Dear Bluefield College Community –
+Dear Bluefield University Community –

-Although COVID-19 and our summer break are keeping most of us apart at this time, the College Leadership Team, and I feel it is imperative to communicate with you, our campus community.
+Although COVID-19 and our summer break are keeping most of us apart at this time, the University Leadership Team, and I feel it is imperative to communicate with you, our campus community.
 During the current events highlighting our nation’s continued struggle with racial disparity and tensions, we choose not to remain silent and still.
 It is our responsibility as leaders of this institution to help guide our community to a better place as we find how to navigate through these moments in time alongside one another.

 To people of color within our campus community, we want you to know that we hear you.
 As an institution, we definitively stand against racism and continue to seek improvement in the diversity of our own community and leadership.
-This upcoming academic year, Bluefield College will set aside dedicated times for meaningful discussions that are open to all members of our campus community.
+This upcoming academic year, Bluefield University will set aside dedicated times for meaningful discussions that are open to all members of our campus community.
 We will listen to understand one another; we will have difficult conversations, and we will begin to address any systemic issues within our control that are identified.
-We also stand alongside Bluefield State College and Concord University committed to our greater community to assist however needed as we all learn through this tragedy.
+We also stand alongside Bluefield State University and Concord University committed to our greater community to assist however needed as we all learn through this tragedy.

 One of the wonderful hallmarks of colleges and universities is that they join men and women from all walks of life to live together; engage one another in academic pursuits; and begin the journey of life-long learning, self-improvement, and service.
 Upon commencement, each of us sets out on a path to transform the world we all share, having learned from these collective experiences and the moments to come in our lives.

-To help guide each of us on that journey at Bluefield College, a set of core values establishes our aspirations for the community.
+To help guide each of us on that journey at Bluefield University, a set of core values establishes our aspirations for the community.
 Admittedly, we do not live up to the expectation of these values every day.
 Each of us requires a full measure of grace.
 We give thanks that Christ provides each of us that measure, which on our own, we cannot find.
 These values are:

 Value One: We are Christian in outlook, Baptist in tradition, and welcoming to each person.